L0-Regularized Quadratic Surface Support Vector Machines: Introduction

-Building on these insights, we develop a novel class of kernel-free QSVMs that employ $\ell_0$ regularization to achieve exact sparsity in both the weight matrix and linear term.
-Our method combines the representational capacity of quadratic decision boundaries with the simplicity of sparse models, offering both powerful nonlinear classification and clear interpretability.
-The $\ell_0$ constraint provides solutions with precisely $k$ non-zero elements, giving direct control over model complexity while automatically performing feature selection.
-Unlike alternative approaches such as the two-level $\ell_1$-norm~\cite{huang2015two} or sparse group $k$-max regularization~\cite{tao2024sparsity} that only approximate sparsity through soft thresholding, our method enforces exact sparsity by design.
-These alternatives require careful tuning of additional parameters (like the top-$k$ support size or shrinkage weights $\rho$) and can leave residual small coefficients.
-Our $\ell_0$-based formulation eliminates these heuristic choices while guaranteeing truly sparse solutions.
+Building on these insights, we develop novel kernel-free QSVM models that employ $\ell_0$ regularization to achieve exact sparsity in both the quadratic and linear coefficients.
+Since the proposed $\ell_0$ regularized models are intractable, an efficient algorithm is designed for their implementation.
+Numerical experiments are conducted to validate the sparsity and the classification capability of the proposed models.
+The contributions of this research are summarized as follows. \begin{itemize} \item Our method combines the representational capacity of quadratic decision boundaries with the simplicity of sparse models, offering both powerful nonlinear classification and clear interpretability.
+Different from the sparsity yielded by $\ell_1$ regularizations \cite{huang2015two, mousavi2022quadratic}, the $\ell_0$ constraint provides solutions with at most $k$ non-zero elements, giving direct control over model complexity while automatically performing feature selection.

-To address the computational challenges posed by the inclusion of an $\ell_0$ regularization term, we develop a penalty decomposition algorithm that recasts the original problem into a sequence of more tractable subproblems, drawing inspiration from the general framework in~\cite{lin2025inexact, lu2022penalty}.
-By introducing an auxiliary variable that decouples the $\ell_0$-norm constraint, our method alternates between updates that are either analytically tractable or efficiently solvable using duality.
-In particular, for the hinge loss setting, each iteration reduces to solving a convex QSVM using dual optimization, while in the quadratic loss case, the subproblems admit closed-form updates via linear algebra.
-These properties make the method both scalable and precise in controlling sparsity.
+\item To address the computational challenges brought up by the $\ell_0$ regularization, we develop a penalty decomposition algorithm that recasts the original problem into a sequence of more tractable subproblems.
+By introducing an auxiliary variable that decouples the $\ell_0$-norm constraint, the subproblem alternates between analytically tractable updates and efficiently solvable ones via duality theory.
+In addition, the convergence of the proposed penalty decomposition algorithm is rigorously discussed.

+\item Extensive numerical experiments are conducted to evaluate the effectiveness of the proposed models in classification tasks.
+The sparsity characteristics of the models and the influence of key parameters are systematically examined through computational analysis.
+In addition, the proposed model with quadratic loss is applied to real-world credit scoring datasets, demonstrating strong predictive performance and enhanced interpretability in practical credit risk assessment applications. \end{itemize}